tindrew/100-days-of-code/log.md

 **Thoughts** I"m still building my website.
 It's coming along well, I have the first section done.
 I wish I could work faster.
 Hopefully I won't always be this slow at it, lol.

+### Day 34: July 4, 2017
+**Today's Progress**: time: 30 min
+Got my website to a place where I feel it's good for now.

+**Thoughts** I like where my website sits.
+I'm going to take a break for now and try to get back to working on javascript.
+I don't wnat to start forgetting what I've learned.

+### Day 35: July 5, 2017
+**Today's Progress**: time: 30 min Watched 3-4 videos, coded a small "happy birthday" loop for a good friend of mine.
+Wrote it from scratch without looking at anything.

+**Thoughts** Today I didn't do as much as I liked, but writing the loop was for me a small milestone.
+I wrote it without any help, without having to look at anything.

+### Day 36: July 6, 2017
+**Today's Progress**: time: 30 min
+  Started going back through the javascript videos on my course.
+I just want to make sure I have a good foundation.

+**Thoughts** Things have been busy.
+I still manage to get in a little coding.
+Sometimes it takes a few steps backwards to get moving forward again.
+I just have to keep in mind that I've been coding for 36 days in a row.
+That in itself is worth something.
+### Day 37: July 7, 2017
+**Today's Progress**: time: 30 min working on the loops section of the javascript videos again, coding along.
+**Thoughts**
+I seem to be retaining alot more, as I go through the exercises again I'm remembering not the solutions, but how to get them.

+### Day 38: July 8, 2017
+**Today's Progress**: time: 30 min more javascript videos

+**Thoughts** Getting close to where I left off on the course before I stopped to work on my website.
+Looking forward to ticking the course over the 50% mark.
+I thought I was there, and then it shows 49%.
+Not sure why, maybe I unchecked a video or something by accident.

+### Day 39: July 9, 2017
+**Today's Progress**: time: 1 hour 45 minutes reworked through the javascript objects videos and exercises

+**Thoughts** Had more time to code today and getting caught up again.
+Looking forward to doing some fun things with javascript.
+I'm beginning to really see the possibilities, how I can make websites do different things, or even make games if I want to.
+I want to hope that the sky really is the limit.
+### Day 40: July 10, 2017
+**Today's Progress**: time: 3 hours
+Finished out the DOM manipulation and 98% done with Advanced DOM Manipulations sections and exercises.
+**Thoughts** Whew!
+I burned through a lot today.
+I also hit the 50% mark of the course, which makes me very happy.
+I feel like I'm learning a ton, and hopefully it's just going to get easier to learn as things progress. i'm beginning to think of small projects I can do on my own afterwards.
+Probably a good idea to have some stuff on hand to work on after I finish the course.

+### Day 33: July 3, 2017
+**Today's Progress**: time: 30 min

+**Thoughts** I"m still building my website.
+It's coming along well, I have the first section done.
+I wish I could work faster.
+Hopefully I won't always be this slow at it, lol.